 - Paragon Shepard is a reconstruction of the Ideal Hero.
 Shepard knows that Humans Are Flawed, but still believes in the importance of his/her ideals and striving to do the right thing.
 And in the end, this hard work and faith in others pays off almost every time.

-- Red Dead Redemption pretty much deconstructs every single Western genre trope, then reconstructs every single one throughout the game into a massive Crowning Moment of Awesome by the end.
+- Red Dead Redemption deconstructs every single Western genre trope, then reconstructs every single one throughout the game into a massive Moment of Awesome by the end.

-- Disgaea was this to the Strategy RPG genre, mostly by being very comedic, not taking itself seriously, and dropping most of the long winded political stuff that the genre had favored since Ogre Tactics.
+- Disgaea was this to the Strategy RPG genre, mostly by being very comedic, not taking itself seriously, and dropping most of the long winded political stuff that the genre had favored since Tactics Ogre.

 - Half-Life 2 reconstructs the Zombie Apocalypse in a few areas, specifically the near-totally infested town of Ravenholm.
 Said zombies are created by a huge Puppeteer Parasite that latches onto the head (the headcrab), but it's surprising how many zombie tropes are played with and how many work.